Warren Motor Car Company Building

-The Warren Motor Car Company Building, also known as Lincoln Motor Car Company Building, is a factory located at 1331 Holden Street in Detroit, Michigan.
+The Warren Motor Car Company Building, also known as Lincoln Motor Car Company Building, is a factory located at 1331 Holden Street in Detroit, Michigan, now part of the Lincoln Street Art Park.
 It was listed on the National Register of Historic Places in 2020.

 History

 Warren Motor Car Company

 In the first decade of the 20th century, Detroit was booming with new industry, in particular new automotive companies.
 One of these was the Warren Motor Car Company, founded in 1909 by real estate magnate Homer Warren.
 The company occupied a building along Michigan Avenue on the west side of Detroit, and produced 1000 vehicles in its first year.
 In 1910, Warren purchased this plot of land on Holden from the Detroit Column & Manufacturing Company.
 Detroit Column had already constructed a partially completed (but never utilized) structure on the site.
 Warren hired the Detroit architectural firm of Rogers and MacFarlane to design a series of building to fill the site.
 These buildings were constructed and occupied in 1910.